P

 Size And Weight

 Male and female standard Pomskies weigh up to 30 pounds as adult dogs.
-Both male and female dogs can grow to 15 inches in height full grown.
+Both male and female dogs can grow to 15 inches in height when grown.
 Pomsky puppies weigh about 6 pounds at 7 weeks old.
 These dogs are considered full-grown between 12 and 18 months old.

 Common Health Issues